This topic describes how to compare and merge folders using the Folder Compare window.

 This protected status is inherited by files that you open in the folder compare.
 For example, if you compare two folders, set one side read-only, and open two files for comparing, the open file on the protected side is write-protected.
 Similarly, you cannot copy a file from the unprotected side to the protected side.

-The RO code in the left or right side's pane in the status bar (near the bottom right of the window) indicates that the side is currently read-only.
+The RO code in the left side's, middle or right side's pane in the status bar (near the bottom right of the window) indicates that the side is currently read-only.

 A full refresh of large folders can take a long time.
 In WinMerge 2.2 and earlier, you always had to do a full refresh to update files after editing them outside WinMerge.
 Starting in Version 2.4, WinMerge can refresh just selected items: choosefrom the context menu or → from the main menu.